 How successful is teen paranoid personality disorder treatment?

 Because of the nature of the disorder, the suspicion and doubt a teen has toward most things will often include the therapists, facilities, and medications that treatment usually entails.
-This is a common challenge and one for which parents or loved ones of the teen should be prepared.
-With this being said, once a teen is willing to engage in therapy- ideally including talk therapy as well as medication- real progress toward changing the teen’s belief system, is very possible.
+This is a common challenge and one for which parents must be prepared.
+Once a teen is willing to engage in therapy, real progress can be made towards helping them.